nonplayer/hammercrawl/hc_core_player_3_rules.md

 * The target is "dazed" until their next action, suffering a combat disadvantage.
 * The target is knocked to the ground, and the next ally that attacks them gains an advantage on one of their dice.

-Fighters who Shield Bash as one of their attack dice lose the shield's Defense bonus until their next combat turn.
+Fighters who Shield Bash as one of their attack dice lose the shield's Defense 'vantages until their next combat turn.
 Dwarves do not suffer this setback.

-##### Swap Gear Action
+#### Swap Gear Action

 On your Turn, you can freely swap between any gear that you are holding or carrying in your immediate Personal Inventory.
 This does not cost an action, but does require it to be your active turn.